 Once an appropriate language is created, the next step is making sure the message you’re communicating is timely, personal and relevant.
 Educating/communicating with your prospects is all about building a relationship and trust.

 The understanding of the language that will connect with your buyer, and build a relationship, is a complex process that’s often difficult to build on your own.
 One way to prevent your business from speaking a different language than your buyer is through a Conversion Optimization Analysis.
 During this analysis, a Small Business Growth Expert will walk you through a formula that will help you understand the real reasons people buy from you.
 You will also map a clear path to making your sales and marketing process timely and relevant, so you can stop leaving those sales on the table each month.

-Jimmy Talbert is the sales conversion strategist at Infusionsoft by Keap.
+Jimmy Talbert is the sales conversion strategist at Keap.
 As such, he is responsible for the optimization and strategy of lead-to-sales conversion by the alignment of, top of funnel marketing strategies, mid-funnel educational strategies, and sales conversion tactics, while ensuring the lifetime customer value and the strategic alignment thereof.
-Throughout Jimmy’s five years at Infusionsoft by Keap he’s had the pleasure of working with thousands of small businesses.
+Throughout Jimmy’s five years at Keap he’s had the pleasure of working with thousands of small businesses.